PythITjolly/PythITjolly.github.io/Week3.md

 #### Learning:

 As I read the module, I take note of some of the important built in data types definition and syntax.
-I learned how to create a table in mark down. | at the beginning and end of each item in the column indicated that you're creating a table.
-Second line should be used to indicate the alignment and I used the symbol | and colon : to indicate alignment.
+I learned how to create a table in mark down.
+Putting **|** at the beginning and end of each item in the column indicates that you're creating a table.
+Second line should be used to indicate the alignment and I used the symbol **|** with colon **:** to indicate alignment.
 In this case, I chose the left align.

 | **Markdown** |           **Preview**      |
 |:---          | :----                      |